 A Federal "bill" is the text of legislation being considered for passage in either the Senate or the House of Representatives.
 Federal bills are officially published in the Congressional Record (see "Congressional Record").

 In addition, Federal bills are posted free on Thomas from the 101st Congress (1989-90) and on FDsys from the 102nd Congress (1991-92).
-Federal bills are also available through CQ.com, Lexis.com, Westlaw and Loislaw.
+Federal bills are also available on CQ.com from the 104th Congress (1995-96), Lexis.com, Westlaw and Loislaw.
 For more, see Richard J. McKinney's Sources for the Text of Congressional Bills and Resolutions.

 Lexis posts Federal bills on the day they are published by the GPO.
 If you have a bill number, you can pull a Federal bill from Lexis using the format: "1997 S 4" or "105 HR 15."

-Federal bill status is available on Thomas.
-To get more information about a pending bill, see Open Congress.
+Bill Status Federal bill status is available on Thomas.
+To get more information about the status of a pending bill, see Open Congress.

 For questions, call the House of Representatives' legislative information line at 202-226-1772 or the Senate (202-224-7860).
 Or visit the House or Senate websites.